 What Is a Triangle?

 A triangle can be defined as a polygon which has three angles and three sides.
-The interior angles of a triangle sum up to 180 degrees and the exterior angles sum up to 360 degrees.
-Depending upon the angle and its length, a triangle can be categorized in the following types-
+The interior angles of a triangle sum up to 180 degrees, and the exterior angles sum up to 360 degrees.
+Depending upon the angle and its length, a triangle can be categorized into the following types-

-- Scalene Triangle – All the three sides of the triangle are of different measure
+- Scalene Triangle – All three sides of the triangle are of different measure

 - Isosceles Triangle – Any two sides of the triangle are of equal length

 - Right angle Triangle – Anyone of the three angles is equal to 90 degrees

 - Obtuse-angled Triangle – One of the angles is greater than 90 degrees

 Similarity Criteria of Two Polygons Having the Same Number of Sides